mjoellnier/hello_micronaut/README.md

 **Any feedback is highly appreciated!**

+Usable commands are:

+- `mvn test` to run the test suites
+- `./mvnw clean compile exec:exec` to run the server

 ## In General

     Micronaut is a modern, JVM-based, full stack microservices framework designed for building modular, easily testable microservice applications.